 The River Buriganga, though smelly and muddy, is the lifeblood of Old Dhaka.
 It’s fascinating to watch the large river ferries, overladen with people and local produce, and the loading and unloading activities to ramshackle warehouses on the riverfront.
 Triple-decked ferries are docked along the side of the jetty while small wooden boats pile their trade in between.
 The shrill of sirens sound like an air raid as boats depart and arrive from the countryside.

 A constant stream of humanity flows up gangplanks and on to ferries moored tightly together along rusting pontoons.
-Ship’s bells and klaxons, the cries of porters, vendors and beggars, the muezzins announcing evening prayer – it is a cauldron of noise.
-It’s seems chaotic, but it’s one step in a well-organized supply chain across the country, dating back many centuries.
+Ship’s bells and klaxons, the cries of porters, vendors, and beggars, the muezzins announcing evening prayer – it is a cauldron of noise.
+It seems chaotic, but it’s one step in a well-organized supply chain across the country, dating back many centuries.

 As ferries arrive, barefoot vendors leap aboard from nearby ships like attacking pirates.
 Amid the chaos, men kneeling on the top deck of ferries and praying towards the setting sun are seen.
 Wide-eyed families look as though they came from another planet.
 The children are often dressed in their finest outfits – little girls in pink and red frilly dresses.

 There are some very luxurious launches and steamers here.
-These are the commercial transport to the southern part of Bangladesh like Barishal, Potuakhali and many more.
+These are commercial transport to the southern part of Bangladesh like Barishal, Potuakhali, and many more.
 Some available water transport routes that run from Sadarghat –

 Dhaka to Barishal, Khulna, Patuakhali, Madaripur, and Chandpur.
-A new route to the main commercial city of the country – Chittagong is proposed to start at 2014 with sea going vessels.
+A new route to the main commercial city of the country – Chittagong is proposed to start in 2014 with seagoing vessels.

 It’s really interesting to see the huge ferries.
 There’s a small charge to enter the dock, but most boats will let you aboard for nothing.
-A trip on a ferry or the Rocket Steamer (paddle steamer) departing Dhaka to Mongla via Khulna is without doubt the best thing u could do in this city.
+A trip on a ferry or the Rocket Steamer (paddle steamer) departing Dhaka to Mongla via Khulna is, without a doubt, the best thing u could do in this city.

 Tips for visiting Sadarghat River Station